centreon/centreon-documentation/cloud/service-mapping/ba-management.md

 ## Business Activities (BA)

 > When you modify a business activity, you need to push & reload the
-> configuration using the "Poller" menu so that it's applied
+> configuration using the "Poller" menu so that it's applied.

+> In Centreon Cloud, when you create a business activity, you need to add it systematically to the **all_BAs** business view so as to make it visible to other users.

 ### Definition